 - 1 tbsp whole milk or cream, may use up to 2 tbsp to get desired consistency

 - Preheat oven to 350 degrees.

-- Cream butter and sugars.
+- Cream butter and sugars together in a large mixing bowl.
 Add in vanilla, eggs and sour cream and mix until smooth.

-- Mix in flour, baking soda and baking powder.
+- Mix in flour, baking soda and baking powder until well combined.

 - Fold in ½ cup of the cranberries.

-- Mix streusel filling and spread out into the indented batter.
+- Spread the streusel filling into the indented batter.
 Top with ½ cups of cranberries.

 - Add the remaining batter to the pan and press down, spreading out evenly over the first layer of batter.
 Top with last remaining ½ cup of cranberries and an optional handful of pecans.

 - Bake for 45-50 minutes.
 Check on the cake frequently to be sure you don't overbake it.